liangfengsid/deConstrativeLearning/README.md

 # smbu_de_cl: Identifiable EEG Embeddings by Contrastive Learning from Differential Entropy Features

-This repository is the official implementation of the paper: 'Identifiable EEG Embeddings by Contrastive Learning from Differential Entropy Features.
+This repository is the official implementation of the paper: 'Identifiable EEG Embeddings by Contrastive Learning from Differential Entropy Features.'

 The following sections guide you through cloning the project, preparing the dataset, setting up the environment, and running the code.